b-zhao/ML_patent_study/docs/index.md

 ![alt text](https://github.com/b-zhao/ML_patent_study/blob/master/docs/dp1.png)

 The granting time is approval date minus application date.
 We save granting time in both days (for regression) and years (for classification).

+## Result

-LDA Analysis
+### LDA Analysis

 Firstly, we tried to test the correlation between the granting time and the features that we used.
 Since the Linear discriminant analysis (LDA) does quite well in finding the linear combination of features to model the difference between different classes, we applied the LDA to our data and made a 2D plot for the first two components of LDA.